datavillage-me/developer-documentation/index.md

 permalink: /
 ---

-# Privacy-preserving data collaboration
+# Zero-trust data collaboration
 {: .fs-8 }

 Datavillage enables organizations to generate new insights through <b>zero-trust collaboration</b>.
 Organizations gain access to sensitive and personal data of other parties while confidentiality and integrity of data and algorithms are guaranteed.
 Organizations and individuals  can share data without fear of it being misused or of losing their competitive advantage.
 It’s about  <b>sharing without showing</b>.

-Datavillage provides the <b>privacy-preserving data collaboration platform</b> and <b>developer APIs</b> implementing privacy by design and automating trusted and transparent data collaboration.
+Datavillage provides the <b>zero-trust data collaboration platform</b> and <b>developer APIs</b> implementing privacy by design and automating trusted and transparent data collaboration.

 Privacy by design is implemented based on end-to-end data encryption and transparent governance:
 - Data are encrypted at rest and in transit